sampsyo/cs6120/content/blog/2019-12-18-dfg-cover/index.md

     number of times $G$ is executed.
 - $f_H$ is the expected speedup factor from accelerating the component $H$.

+Now supposing that $f_H$ was roughly constant, we could achieve the maximum savings by trivially choosing $\mathcal H := \mathcal G$.
+There are a few problems with this:
+1.  $|\mathcal H|$ is large; there are many of these sub-graphs, which makes the search process substantially less efficient.
+2. Each $H_i \in \mathcal H$ is also large, making the specialized component more expensive.
+3. There is now a dependency between $\mathcal H$ and $\mathcal G$, and so we need to know our program in order to build the components we use to accelerate.

+The third issue is the most important; to a first approximation, the first two are heuristics which help solve it.
+This intuition suggests an alternative framing as a statistical learning problem: you're given some training data in the form of pieces of program DFGs ($\mathcal G$), and the objective is to find a collection of snippets $\mathcal H$ that not only covers this program, but also can be re-configured to accelerate other programs in the future.
-To consider this as a general learning problem, imagine that there's some underlying distribution $\mathtt{Programs}$ of programs that people write; we can now cast our work as a solution to the optimization problem of finding:
+We might imagine that there's some underlying distribution $\mathtt{Programs}$ of programs that people write, in which case the work we present here can be seen as a solution to the following optimization problem:

 $$ \arg\max_{\mathcal H}\left( \mathop{\mathbb E}\limits_{\mathcal G\sim \texttt{Programs}}~ \mathcal S_{\mathcal H}(\mathcal G) - \text{Cost}(\mathcal H) \right)$$

 where $\text{Cost}(\mathcal H)$ is the additional cost incurred by choosing to accelerate the subgraph stencil $\mathcal H$, which is higher for larger subgraphs.
-In this learning analogy, finding common DFGs for a particular collection of programs is training data.
+Note that in this presentation, we can no longer choose $\mathcal H$ based on $\mathcal G$, which resolves issue (3); issues (1) and (2) are partially incorporated into the $\text{Cost}(\mathcal H)$ term, effectively regularizing the search space by artificially imposing a cost for larger or more sub-graphs.
+Just like $\ell^1$ regularization, we are explicitly adding a preference for short descriptions, to avoid overfitting to a single program (like setting $\mathcal H:= \mathcal G$ as discussed above).

-Rather than solve this optimization problem in closed form, we optimize for the heuristics of finding candidate subgraphs based on specifying (1) the size of each subgraph, and (2) the number of subgraphs we can choose.
-These two heuristics are effectively regularization knobs that could be used in future work to automate the entire optimization.
+Rather than solve this optimization problem in closed form, we explicitly look for a given number of subgraphs (issue 1) and of a pre-selected size (issue 2).
+In doing so, we are using the regularization knobs to explicitly avoid over-fitting to the program at hand, which is necessary because [our held-out evaluation (below)](#stencil-generalization) shows that generalizing to unseen programs is considerably more difficult.

 ### Implementation strategy
 We first instrument an LLVM module pass that writes out a JSON representation of